benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

     end
 end

-local function isGuiActuallyVisible(guiObject)
+local function guiObjectVisible(object)
-    if not guiObject
+    if not object
-        or not guiObject:IsA("GuiObject")
+        or not object:IsA("GuiObject")
-        or not guiObject.Visible
+        or not object.Visible
-        or guiObject.AbsoluteSize.X <= 0
+        or object.AbsoluteSize.X <= 0
-        or guiObject.AbsoluteSize.Y <= 0 then
+        or object.AbsoluteSize.Y <= 0 then

         return false
     end

     local current =
-        guiObject
+        object

     while current do
         if current:IsA("GuiObject")